 top of page

-What does a 'Christian Perspective' mean?
+What does 'Christian Perspective' mean to me.

 As a professional counsellor, who also happens to be a Christian, I have various perspectives or beliefs that inform my practice.
 These core perspectives are as follows: